Josh Holloway: Career

 Holloway appeared in the 2009 film Stay Cool, a comedy written by the Polish brothers.
 Artist Salvador Larroca is believed by Comic Book Resources columnist Timothy Callahan to have used Holloway as the model for his rendition of Tony Stark during his run on Iron Man, which began in 2008.
 In June 2010, Holloway won a Saturn Award for "Best Actor on Television" for his role on Lost.
 In September 2010, Holloway was added to the cast of Mission: Impossible – Ghost Protocol, which was released in December 2011.
 In 2014, Holloway starred in the lead role in the CBS television show Intelligence as a cybercrime agent who can "access the entire electromagnetic spectrum" with his mind.

 In 2016, Holloway began starring in Colony as Will Bowman, a former FBI agent who, in a bid to protect his family, is forced to collaborate with the occupational government to bring down the growing resistance movement inside the L.A. colony in the near future.
 Colony marked a Lost reunion for Holloway and executive producer Carlton Cuse.

 In 2021, Holloway was cast as the lead in the television show Duster (2025).
 The show eventually premiered in 2025 after 5 years in development.

+In April 2025, Holloway signed on to star in and produce Flint, a feature film adaptation of a Louis L’Amour novel.

+Holloway stars as a fighter pilot in the ongoing live-action miniseries Hour Zero which serves as a prequel to the upcoming video game Ace Combat 8: Wings of Theve.
+While initially having reservations about working on another video game project, Holloway had enjoyed the Ace Combat series as a teenager and had his interest further piqued in the genre as a result of Top Gun: Maverick.